Otorohanga railway station: Services

-The station is managed by KiwiRail who operated the Northern Explorer three times a week in each direction between Wellington and Britomart.
+The station is managed by KiwiRail who operate the Northern Explorer three times a week in each direction between Wellington and The Strand.
 Hamilton is 48.11 km to the north, timetabled in 2015, departure to departure, in 39 minutes, and National Park, 147.58 km to the south, in 139 minutes, both southbound.
-Scheduled passenger services were terminated in December 2021.
+Scheduled passenger services were suspended in December 2021.
+Then reinstated later in 2022.